 H-1B Specialty Occupations | U.S. Citizenship and Immigration Services – Follow this link to learn more about H-1B visas.
 You can learn more about Labor Conditions Applications, the visas period of stay, and family members of H-1B visa holders.
 You can also learn about other H-1B visas.

 Facts About the U.S. H-1B Visa Program | Pew Research Center – The Pew Research Center gathered information about the H-1B visa program.
 You can find out how many visas have been issued, which countries have been awarded the most H-1B visas, and which U.S. states employ the most foreign workers.

 Contact a Harris County Immigration Lawyer

-If you are planning to apply for an H-1B visa, you should do so under the guidance of an attorney at The Gonzalez Law Group, PLLC.
+If you are planning to apply for an H-1B visa, you should do so under the guidance of an attorney at The Gonzalez Law Group.
 As immigrants ourselves we understand how intimidating the process can be, and that is why we want to help.
-The Gonzalez Law Group, PLLC assist clients with H-1B visas in communities across Harris County.
+Our firm assist clients with H-1B visas in communities across Harris County.
 Call (832) 530-4070 or submit your information in the online contact form to schedule a free case consultation.